simingf/windows-setup/README.md

 # Theme Setup:

--Refer to this guide: https://www.deviantart.com/niivu/art/Installing-Windows-Themes-UPDATED-708835586 -Use UXPatcher to force Windows to accept external themes -Use 7tsp to install system icons
+-Refer to this guide: https://www.deviantart.com/niivu/art/Installing-Windows-Themes-UPDATED-708835586 -UXPatcher to force Windows to accept external themes -OldNewExplorer to modify explorer appearance
+-7tsp to install system icons
+-Winaero Tweaker for system tweaks
 -Search for themes on Deviant Art

 # Firefox Setup: